Push sum with transmission failures: Introduction

 \section{Introduction}

 The ongoing active research on decentralized systems and distributed computation constantly faces the mathematical challenge of aggregating information spread across a huge network \cite{jadbabaie2003coordination}, \cite{moreau2005stability}, \cite{cybenko1989dynamic}.
-A fundamental case is the task of averaging certain values obtained at the nodes of the network, which is known as the average consensus problem \cite{tsitsiklis:phd1984}.
-The difficulty of this task heavily depends on the assumptions on the communication network.
+A fundamental case is the task of averaging certain measurements obtained at the nodes of the network which is known as the average consensus problem \cite{tsitsiklis:phd1984}.
+The difficulty of this task heavily depends on the assumptions on the communication network and the information available to the nodes.

-In the simplest case, nodes communicate according to a graph synchronously and without error, that is, they expose their current values to their neighbors and in turn they update their own values using a linear combination of the values they have access to.
-The system is said to reach average consensus if the values of all nodes converge to the average of the initial values.
-In this case this can be achieved by properly choosing the coefficients for the linear combinations \cite{olfati2004consensus}.
-We will refer to these as \emph{traditional consensus} methods.
+In the simplest case, nodes communicate according to a graph synchronously and without error.
+One method consists of the nodes exposing their current values to their neighbors and in turn updating their own values using a linear combination of the values they have access to.
+The system is said to reach average consensus if the values of all nodes converge to the average of the initial measurements.
+Under suitable connectivity conditions, this can easily be achieved if the - possibly time-varying - graph is undirected, as symmetric choice of weights will then keep the average constant.
+We will refer to these as \emph{standard consensus} methods.
+They can be implemented under particularly light requirements: nodes do not need unique identifiers or global information about the system (e.g., to know the number of nodes), and only use a single variable per node.
+Variations of this approach can be implemented on networks with directed asynchronous communications, but it is then in general impossible to keep the average constant over time, consequently the system does not converge to the initial average, see e.g., \cite{aysal2009broadcast,dimakis2010gossip,frasca2013large,frasca2013mean, fagnani2008asymmetric} for analysis of the error for different such algorithms.
+(Note that average preservation remains possible in networks with directed communications if communications are synchronous and pre-determined averaging weights satisfying a balance condition are available).